 Rooftop At The Graham Hotel

 This is another very popular rooftop bar in Georgetown.
-It is one o the favorite places amongst locals as well as visitors.
+It is one of the favorite places amongst locals as well as visitors.
 You can make a reservation online to enjoy a drink or a glass of wine here.
 It the weather is not fit for a rooftop evening, the hotel also has a speakeasy bar downstairs.
 This hotel is located just off of M street making it very convenient to get to.

 Coffee Shops